New Energy Technology

 In 2013 Novim assembled a team of scientific and technical experts to analyze existing studies of the emissions profile of natural gas during the production and distribution phases, with a focus on determining a range of actual methane leakage rates.
 Probable causes for the leakage were included, and proposed solutions examined, along with suggestions for future analysis.

 The 14 member scientific team convened at Stanford University to consider the data and prepare a summary paper.
-Results of this study were published in the February 14, 2014 issue of Science magazine, with supplemental data here.
+Results of this study were published in the February 14, 2014 issue of Science magazine.

 Phase II Sources of Leakage Disparity